-Tutankhamen’s golden mask: An artifact that captures power, glory, history, destiny in one mask.
+Tutankhamen’s golden mask, Egyptian Museum, Cairo: An artifact that captures power, glory, history, destiny in one mask.
 The mask has a powerful magnetism.
 Your eye slowly parses it, trying to divine the source of that power.
 But it is the gestalt that the mask stands for, the result of thousands of years of history coursing down the Nile.
 Here, in one artifact.

 Fannaraken, Helgedalen, Norway: Eating brunøst while gazing upon Store Skagastølstind from the slopes of Fanaråken: Brunøst is soft, chocolate-ey cheese.
 We hiked partway up Fanaråken, ate our brunøst sandwiches packed from our B&B and were content.

 Watching clouds blow over St Volodymyr’s Cathedral, Kiev: The perfect mild summer afternoon in Kiev, Ukraine sitting on a bench watching fluffy, cotton clouds blow over the vivid blue and yellow cathedral of St. Volodymyr in Kiev.

 Bri’s Big Island Barbecue: Talking to Bri, his experiences studying environmental law at UC Berkeley, as an environmental lawyer in NYC, and finally settling in Big Island.